holisticnetworking/title-to-terms/readme.txt

 		~ NOTE: I am aware of the issue with this plugin not working in 3.0 and the next release will correct this issue.
 This will probably make the plugin inoperable for <3.0.
 Please upgrade your system to continue using this plugin.
 * 3.0 ~ Converted to WordPress 3.0-compatible code.
 Not sure how this will affect the 2.x users out there, but will make a branch in SVN just in case.
 * 3.0.1 ~ Noticed some improvements to be made to the efficiency of the code. getStopWords is now the only function used to get the stop words anywhere they appear (formerly using get_option directly).
+* 3.2 ~ Rearranging a lot of the code, user-defined stop words were being ignored.

 == Acknowledgements ==